Codesamp-Rohan/alaric/README.md

 pear release dev
 pear seed dev
 ```
-you will get the app-link which is shareable.
+you will get the pear-key which is shareable.

 ## Future Improvement and Implementation